David Valadao: Immigration

 In August 2014, he broke ranks with the Republican Party and voted against a bill that would have dismantled the Deferred Action for Childhood Arrivals (DACA) program.

 On February 23, 2017, Valadao called for a bipartisan solution to the U.S. immigration system.
 Later in 2017, he and nine other lawmakers wrote to Speaker of the House Paul Ryan asking for legislation to address DACA's future.

 In June 2018, Valadao released a statement about the Department of Justice's "zero tolerance" policy, which involved separating children and parents at the Mexican border.
 "The substantial increase of minors at our southern border is both a humanitarian and national security crisis," he wrote.
 "While we must work towards a solution that reduces the occurrence of illegal border crossings, it is unacceptable to separate young children from their parents.
 This is exactly why passage of a compromise solution, such as that being discussed in Congress right now, is absolutely necessary."

-Joe Biden

-As of November 2022, Valadao had voted in line with Joe Biden's stated position 26.3% of the time.